Brunty/intro-to-gulp-workshop/README.md

 To halt the VM, run `vagrant halt` from the host machine.

-Once the vagrant box is created, you'll want to add the following line to your [hosts file](http://en.wikipedia.org/wiki/Hosts_%28file%29) `192.168.55.105 gulp.dev www.gulp.dev` (wherever it may reside on your host machine)
+Once the vagrant box is created, you'll want to add the following line to your [hosts file](http://en.wikipedia.org/wiki/Hosts_%28file%29) `192.168.55.150 workshop.gulp www.workshop.gulp` (wherever it may reside on your host machine)